develancer/topola-webpack/README.md

 You will need *npm*, but only for building the bundle.

 After cloning/copying the repository, run
 ```
 ./build.sh mydata.ged
 ```
 where `mydata.ged` is a path to your personal genealogical data in GEDCOM format.

 **That's it!** The bundle (HTML+JS) will be ready in `dist` subdirectory.
-You can either copy it to the destination server or simply point the server's directory root to this subdirectory.
+You can either copy it to the destination server or simply point the directory root to this subdirectory.